Goal-Space Planning with Subgoal Models: Starting Simpler: Goal-Space Planning for Policy Evaluation

-\section{Proofs for the Deterministic Policy Evaluation Setting}
+\subsection{Proofs for the Deterministic Policy Evaluation Setting}

-We provide proofs here for Section \ref{sec_simple}.
+We provide proofs here for the deterministic policy evaluation setting.
 We assume throughout that the environment discount $\gamma_{t+1}$ is a constant $\gamma_c \in [0,1)$ for every step in an episode, until termination when it is zero.
 The below results can be extended to the case where $\gamma_c = 1$, using the standard strategy for the stochastic shortest path problem setting.

 First, we want to show that given $\rpigamma$ and $\Ppigamma$, we can guarantee that the update for the values for $\Goals$ will converge.
 Recall that $\augGoals = \Goals \cup \{\sterm\}$ is the augmented goal space that includes the terminal state.
 This terminal state is not a subgoal---since it is not a real state---but is key for appropriate planning. \begin{lemma} Assume that we have a deterministic MDP, deterministic policy $\pi$, $\gamma_c < 1$, a discrete set of subgoals $\Goals \subset \States$, and that we iteratively update $v_t \in \RR^{|\augGoals|}$ with the dynamic programming update